wtak23/airtraffic/sphinx/source/flight-count-analysis.rst

 -  Again, we start by "tidying" our data so we have a data-structure that are amenable for plotting

+-  We start by creating a dictionary that keeps a list of airports in each state

 .. code:: python

     states = sorted(list(df_lookup['State'].unique()))
-    print states[:8]

     state_codes = {}
     for state in states:
-        # get AIRPORT_ID codes corresponding to this state
+        # get list of AIRPORT_ID corresponding to this state
         state_codes[state] = df_lookup[ df_lookup['State'] == state]['Code'].tolist()

-    # below for sanity check
+    # check if the last state in the above loop extracted the correct list of airports
     print state
     df_lookup[ df_lookup['Code'].isin(state_codes[state])]